vaisaghvt/CheckTypos/README.md

 7. Capitalize c in chapter and s in section for references
 8. Sentence case for subsections and below

-The plugin is generallymart enough to avoid certain tags, environments, etc.
+The plugin is generally smart enough to avoid certain tags, environments, etc.